zendesk/volunteer_portal/docs/deploy.md

 Once you have setup your OAuth application, you will need to [enable the Google+ API](https://developers.google.com/+/web/signin/#enable_the_google_api).
 We use this additional API to get some extra user information like their language.

-#### Set up Okta Auth
+#### Set up SAML Auth

-[Okta](https://www.okta.com/) is a subscription SAML SSO authentication service.
-We won't go into the details of fully provisioning an Okta instance; if you don't already have Okta in place, we recommend using Google OAuth.
-To set up your Portal with Okta, you will need to set up a new Okta application and collect the following for later:
+SAML authentication can be provided through a number of third party services.
+We won't go into the details of fully provisioning a SAML provider, but if you have one you'll need the following information for later:

-* Client ID
-* Client Secret
+* Saml Issuer
-* Okta Org URL
+* IDP SSO Target URL
+* IDP Certificate

-In the application configuration, you will also need to set up your **Login redirect URIs** and **Initiate login URI**.
-The URIs will be the URL for your Volunteer Portal appended with `/auth/okta/callback`.
+In your SAML application configuration, you will also need to set up your **Single sign on URL**.
+The URL will be the URL for your Volunteer Portal appended with `/auth/saml/callback`.

   * Ex.
-If your URL is `https://volunteer_portal.herokuapp.com`, you would list `https://volunteer_portal.herokuapp.com/auth/okta/callback`.
+If your URL is `https://volunteer_portal.herokuapp.com`, you would list `https://volunteer_portal.herokuapp.com/auth/saml/callback`.

+SAML authentication allows you to sync additional metadata from your Identity Provider to your Volunteer Portal.  **In order to function, the portal requires attribute statements for `first_name`, `last_name`, and `email`.**  Any additional fields passed along will be stored in each user's metadata field for your use in reporting.

 ### Generate a secure encryption key